What Are Matcha Butter Cookies?

 Here are my step-by-step instructions for how to make Matcha Christmas Cookies at home.
 For ingredient quantities and simplified instructions, scroll down for the Printable Recipe Card below.

-The first step is to mix the butter and sugar together until pale and creamy.
+The first step is to mix the butter and sugar together until creamy and smooth.
 To do this easily, the butter should be room temperature or slightly warmer so it’s easy to combine with the sugar.

-You shouldn’t use melted butter; otherwise, it won’t cream properly, and when you add the flour, it will absorb too quickly and can make the cookies dense and uneven.
+You shouldn’t use melted butter for two main reasons.
+Firstly, it won’t cream properly, and when you add the flour, it will absorb too quickly and can make the cookies dense and uneven.
 They’re also more likely to spread in the oven if you use melted butter.

 Whisk in the egg yolk and vanilla essence until combined.
 The egg yolk adds moisture and helps bind the cookies, and vanilla adds an extra element of sweetness that compliments the matcha.